agarciamog/agarciamog.github.io/README.md

 ## Skills
 * Designed and developed applications using RESTful APIs and SOAP web services.
-* Possess strong knowledge of Object Oriented Development in Java and design patterns.
+* Possess strong knowledge of object oriented development, data structures, algorithms in Java.
 * Adept at working with JavaScript/ES2015 and related libraries/tools like Angular and jQuery.
-* Working knowledge of unit testing.
+* Working knowledge of unit testing with JUnit.
-* Experienced with Git, HTML, CSS, SQL, Typescript and .NET/C#
+* Experienced with Git, HTML, CSS, SQL, Typescript.
 * Proficient skills in leadership, communication, self motivated, work ethic, time management, handling pressure, adaptability.

 ## Education